biolink/biolink-model/docs/TranslatorMinimal.md

  * [negatively correlated with](negatively_correlated_with.md) - holds between any two named thing entities "correlated with" one another in a negative manner.
  * [nutrient of](nutrient_of.md)
  * [occurs in](occurs_in.md) - holds between a process and a material entity or site within which the process occurs
+ * [occurs together in literature with](occurs_together_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.
  * [organism taxon➞subclass of](organism_taxon_subclass_of.md) - subclass of holds between two taxa, e.g. human subclass of mammal
  * [orthologous to](orthologous_to.md) - a homology relationship between entities (typically genes) that diverged after a speciation event.
  * [overlaps](overlaps.md) - holds between entities that overlap in their extents (materials or processes)